bryngd/Snoopy-Mod/about.md

-# snoopy mod
+# Snoopy Mod

-Not, self explanatory, allows you to switch between startpos's using customizable keybinds or the arrow buttons if you are on mobile
+Not self explanatory, allows you to switch between startpos's using customizable keybinds or the arrow buttons if you are on mobile, also the best mod ever.